JulieMontoya/Random_Beeb_Stuff/yson/README.md

     NORTH := RM_PASSAGE
 ELIF ROOM IS 17 AND door17_open THEN
     EAST := 18
+ELIF ROOM IS 18 AND door17_open THEN
+    WEST := 17
 ELIF ROOM IS 19 AND door19_open THEN
     NORTH := 20
+ELIF ROOM IS 20 AND door19_open THEN
+    SOUTH := 19
 FI
 ```

-which is obviously more manageable if you need to add more tests and
+which is obviously more manageable if (when!) you need to add more tests and
 conditional statements.

-The expression being tested is evaluated.
+The `test` is evaluated as a Boolean expression.
 If it is TRUE then the
-statement(s) between THEN and ELSE  (or FI, if there is no ELSE)  are
+statement(s) between `THEN` and `ELSE`  (or `FI`, if there is no `ELSE`)
-executed.
-If the expression is FALSE then any statement(s) between
+are executed.
+If the expression is FALSE then the next ELIF is tested,
+and its own `THEN` clause possibly executed; if there are no more `ELIF`s
-ELSE and FI are executed.
-In any case, execution proceeds after FI.
+then the statements between `ELSE` and `FI` are executed.
+In any case,
+execution proceeds after `FI`.

+A chain of **OR**s is evaluated only as far as the first TRUE result, and
+a chain of **AND**s is evaluated only as far as the first FALSE result;
+at this point,

 ## BOOLEAN EXPRESSIONS